1. Help Center

 Budget vs Actual Reporting (BvA)

-Chart of Accounts Mapping
+Chart of Accounts (COA) Mapping

-Cost of Goods Sold (Cost of Sales)
+Cost of Goods Sold (COGS) or Cost of Sales (COS)

 The total amount paid as a cost directly related to the sale of products or services.